-Based on 401(k) Resource Guide at IRS.gov, the combined total contribution you can make to all of your 401(k) plans (including traditional 401(k), Roth 401(k), and individual 401(k) plans) in 2013 increased by $500 to $17,500; but the catch-up contribution limit stays the same at $5,500.
+According to the IRS, the combined total contribution you can make to all of your 401(k) plans (including traditional 401(k), Roth 401(k), and individual 401(k) plans) in 2020 increases by $500 to $19,500.
+The catch-up contribution limit also increases from $6,000 to $6,500.
 However, you may be limited by what your employer allows you to contribute.
-For example, if your salary is $40,000 per year and your employer only allows up to 20% of your salary to be used for 401(k) contribution, then your maximum is $8,000.
+For example, if your salary is $40,000 per year and your employer only allows up to 20% of your salary to be used for your 401(k) contribution, then your maximum is $8,000.
 Otherwise, the maximum legal limits allowed by the IRS are shown below.

 The contribution limit remained unchanged from 2010 to 2011.
 Here are the current contribution limits:

-Some employers contribute additional amount to your 401(k) — often, these are called matching contributions.
-Fortunately, the matching contributions made by your employer are NOT counted toward your 401k contribution limits.
+Some employers contribute an additional amount to your 401(k).
+These contributions are called matching contributions.
+Fortunately, the matching contributions made by your employer are NOT counted toward your 401(k) contribution limits.
 In other words, if you contribute the maximum amount each year, you are still eligible to receive your employer’s matching contributions above and beyond these limits.

 |Year||Maximum Employee Contribution||Maximum Employer Contribution||Maximum Combined Contributions|

 |2020||$19,500 up to 100% of compensation||$37,500 up to 25% of compensation||$57,000|

 |2019||$19,000 up to 100% of compensation||$37,000 up to 25% of compensation||$56,000|